jcalvarezj/practice/Java/database/README.md

 Execute the generated JAR using **java -jar JDBCExample.jar**

+The database can be imported from the games\_tournament.sql script

-Made by Juan C. Alvarez and Andrez R. Alvarez
+Made by Juan C. Alvarez